Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Pro tip: To make things a little easier, you can lube up your finger with a tiny bit of water-based, body-safe lubricant, first.

-Remember: everyone’s cervix is unique!
-If these descriptors don’t match your cervix-finding experience, don’t worry – you’re not an alien and you’re not missing a body part.
+Remember: everyone is unique!
+If these descriptors don’t match your cervical-finding experience, don’t worry – you’re not an alien and you’re not missing a body part.
 It might just take a little time to get familiar with your own internal anatomy.

 To enhance the learning experience, practice feeling for your cervix at different stages of your menstrual cycle, like during ovulation (roughly halfway through your cycle) or menstruation, to see how the texture, rigidity, shape, or height of your cervix changes over time.